Back-rank checkmate: Introduction

 Back-rank threats can be guarded against more permanently by moving one of the pawns in front of the king to give the king a flight square (or luft).
-If it were Black to play in the example to the left, he could counter White's threat with, for example, 1...g6, giving the king a square on g7 to which it can safely move.
+If it were Black to play in the example, he could counter White's threat with, for example, 1...g6, giving the king a square on g7 to which it can safely move.
 Note, however, that 1...h6 in this example would not do the job, as after the d3-rook moves, the h7-square is covered by the white bishop.
+Black cannot move the bishop to safety first either, due to a situational pin, e.g. 1...Bb7 2.Qxc8+!
+Rxc8 3.Rd8+ Rxd8 4.Rxd8#, or 1...Bd7 2.Rxd7 when the queen once again cannot be taken due to the back-rank threat.

 It is often not a good idea to play such pawn moves unless there is a pressing need to do so, as they can not only represent a loss of time, but may also allow enemy penetration around the squares weakened by the pawn advance.
-In many chess openings, however, they are often played for some other purpose, before any back-rank threat has emerged (...h6 is often played to "put the question" to a white bishop on g5, for example; see also Fianchetto).
+In many chess openings they are often played for some other purpose, however, before any back-rank threat has emerged (...h6 is often played to "put the question" to a white bishop on g5, for example).
+(See also Fianchetto).

-Example
+Examples

+In high-level games, a deflection is often necessary to force a back-rank mate.
+Below are two famous examples.